 If you’re an agent looking for more control over your website visitor’s experience, IDX Broker is a great option for you.
 Loaded with all the options you’d expect to find in a real estate website provider, IDX Broker delivers on the must-haves for your real estate website while also providing ultimate flexibility.

-With the ability to customize how aggressive your lead capture strategies are, allowing visitors to create accounts using popular social media logins, and giving prospects the chance to create accounts where they can customize down to the style of interface how they want to experience your site (information that all gets fed into your CRM for you to leverage later), you are in charge of your visitor’s journey.
+With the ability to customize how aggressive your lead capture strategies are, you’re in charge of your visitor’s journey.
+You can allow site visitors to create accounts using popular social media logins, and even customize their user interface.
+They get to choose how they experience your site, and that information gets fed into your CRM for you to leverage later on.

 It’s important to remember that IDX Broker is built on the WordPress platform, so you need to have some WordPress knowledge (or hire someone who does) to take advantage of what is being offered here.